The Urgent Care for Acid Reflux

-Laryngopharyngeal Reflux Disease (LPR), also known as “silent reflux,” is a condition in which stomach acid backs up into the throat (pharynx), voice box (larynx) or into the back of the nasal airways.
-This result is the inflammation of these areas which are not protected against gastric acid exposure.
+Laryngopharyngeal Reflux Disease (LPR), also known as “silent reflux,” is a condition in which stomach acid backs up into the throat, voice box, or into the back of the nasal airways; which results in the inflammation of these areas.

-Reflux sufferers often take non-prescription drugstore medications for acid reflux or to stop heartburn.
-However these are only meant to be taken as a temporary measure, not a permanent solution.
+Patients with reflux often take non-prescription drugstore medications for acid reflux or to stop heartburn; however, these are only meant to be taken as a temporary measure and not a permanent solution.
 When the issue becomes chronic, it’s time to see a doctor.

 - Strenuous exercise

 What are the symptoms of reflux in adults?